-Cumulative impacts to commercial fisheries could occur if multiple seismic surveys occur concurrently or in quick succession within an area, resulting in increased avoidance by target fish species.
-As highlighted in Section 7.1.6.7, the expected range and duration of impacts to fish abundance, distribution and catch rates is relatively small compared to wider areas within which the fisheries operate.
-However, 3D Oil recognises that clear and regular communication with fisheries stakeholders is required in order to provide timely information on the location and timing of different surveys in order to facilitate better planning and resource sharing.
+3D Oil recognises that clear and regular communication with fisheries stakeholders is required in order to provide timely information on the location and timing of different surveys in order to facilitate better planning and resource sharing.
 3D Oil will notify stakeholders prior to the commencement of the survey and will provide regular updates to fishery licence holders during survey operations.
-The cumulative risk is considered to be Low.

-Based on the assessment presented above and the implementation of the identified controls (Section 7.2.3), the cumulative risk of concurrent seismic surveys is assed as Low.
+Based on the assessment presented above and the implementation of the identified controls (Section 7.2.5), the worst-case cumulative impacts that may result from concurrent seismic surveys is assessed as Medium.